owaisj/find-library/README.md

 ## Technologies

 Made with React Native and Expo.
 App layout made using ES6 features, React Native and NativeBase components.
+Global state managed with the Context API.

 ## Future Features